hu-macsy/simexpal/docs/quick_start.rst

    └── instances
        └── random_500.list

-After having completed this steps, we can start using SimexPal to run our experiments.
+After having completed this steps, we can start using simexpal to run our experiments.
 A complete list of experiments and their status can be seen by:

 .. code-block:: bash